elfhosted/docs.elfhosted.com/docs/legal/refund-policy.md

 With this goal in mind, ElfHosted will not issue refunds for "unsuitability" of the platform, if users "change their mind" during their subscription term.
 If the platform is unsuitable, users should have discovered this within their 7-day trial period.

 Packages without trials periods (*Rangers, Halflings, Nazguls*) are not eligible for discretionary refunds.
 Users wanting to "test the waters" should start on a trial package and upgrade to a larger package when they're satisfied and willing to commit.
 Refunds will not be offered for non-trial packages.

+All payments (including those made via cryptocurrency or through third-party processors) are final once services are provisioned.
+Initiating a chargeback, payment dispute, or cryptocurrency clawback immediately terminates all active services and forfeits any right to future access, remaining time, or data stored with ElfHosted.

 ## Promotions